AIPC

-American Indian Parent Advisory Council
+American Indian Parent Council

-About AIPAC
+About AIPC

-AIPAC membership
+AIPC membership

-AIPACs must be primarily parents or guardians of American Indian students within the district, charter school, or tribal school.
+AIPCs must be primarily parents or guardians of American Indian students within the district, charter school, or tribal school.
 Other eligible committee members include American Indian secondary students, American Indian district staff, and American Indian community members.
 Additionally, family members of American Indian students, such as grandparents or older siblings, are also eligible to serve on this committee.

 Contacts